ebi-pf-team/interproscan6/README.md

   --applications Pfam,MobiDB-lite
 ```

-Please note that analyses are case-insensitive and that dashes (`-`) are removed, thereby `MobiDB-lite`  and `mobidblite` are both valid.
+Analyses are case‑insensitive and ignore hyphens, so `MobiDB-lite` and `mobidblite` both work.

 The available analyses are: